ohdoking/shahed-YOLO-model-train/README.md

 This process involves two main phases: training your object detection model using YOLOv8 (PyTorch) and then quantizing and exporting it to the TFLite format so it can run efficiently on the Raspberry Pi's CPU.

+## Key Steps

+1. **Data Labeling**
+   Labeled image data using the Roboflow platform and downloaded the dataset formatted for YOLOv8.

+2. **data.yaml Configuration**
+   Created and configured the `data.yaml` file containing paths to training/validation data and class information, tailored for YOLOv8 training.

+3. **YOLOv8 Pretrained Model Fine-tuning**
+   Fine-tuned a pretrained YOLOv8 model using the labeled data from Roboflow.

+4. **INT8 Quantization**
+   Performed INT8 quantization to reduce model size and improve inference speed.

 ## How to work

 ### Phase 1: Training the YOLOv8 Model